 The author of ‘Little Women’, Louisa May Alcott, is one of America’s most famous female writers.

 The Orchard House is the setting for Alcott’s famed book and is where the author penned her bestseller.
-However, the home has a history stretching back for more than 200 years before Alcott put pen to paper.
+However, the home has a history stretching back more than 200 years before Alcott put pen to paper.

 It’s open to the public and serves as a preserved moment in American history.